Blog

 Note that the limit grows with inflation and is updated every 5 years.

-If you want to file for compensation under the Montreal Convention, you have a number of options:
+If you want to file for flight delay compensation under the Montreal Convention, you have several options:

 • You can initiate proceedings for damages in the home country of the air carrier.
 For example, if your New York — Shanghai flight was operated by China Airlines, as the airline is registered in Taiwan, you can bring your claim there.